 Verify no aliasing within individual bits of a CSR.

 Verify no aliasing within the CSR address space.

-Based on the sanity test, this test will focus on testing the escalation accumulation feature.
+Based on the smoke test, this test will focus on testing the escalation accumulation feature.
 So all the escalations in the test will be triggered by alert accumulation.

-Based on the sanity test, this test will focus on testing the escalation timeout feature.
+Based on the smoke test, this test will focus on testing the escalation timeout feature.
 So all the escalations in the test will be triggered by interrupt timeout.

-Based on the sanity test, this test enables ping testing, and check if the ping feature correctly pings all devices within certain period of time
+Based on the smoke test, this test enables ping testing, and check if the ping feature correctly pings all devices within certain period of time